Came across some beautiful curtains made from damask at a neighbour’s or friend’s home? Indeed, this fabric has a captivating charm to it.

 Intriguing as it might seem, damask fabric has unfortunately lost its earlier grandeur since it’s much cheaper to make nowadays and quite plentiful too.
 But its intricate patterns and other attractive qualities made sure it never became obsolete.
 That’s why it still has a dedicated fan base from around the world.

-So, today, we’ll be telling you all about this interesting fabric in our detailed guide.
+So, today, we’ll be telling you all about this exciting fabric in our detailed guide on damask fabric for upholstery.
 Let’s begin, then!

 The Origin Of Damask Fabric